UCSBCarpentry/2022-04-14-ucsb-openrefine/_episodes/07-introduction-to-transformations.md

 >By default, in `OpenRefine` all columns are identified as text.
 So if you want to create a date facet you will have to first transform those values into 'dates'.
 >1.
 Click on the column `Added on Date` dropdown menu, then `Edit Cells>Common Transforms>To Date` (Note that values will be green, demonstrating the sucessfull transformation to the desired data format)
 >2.
 Now, perform a `Timeline Facet`
 >3.
-Can you spot a time period when there was a large number of journals added to DOAJ?
+Can you spot a time period when there was a large number of journals added to `DOAJ_big`?
 {: .checklist}

 >## Challenge